JohnWhitamore/visualisation-python/README.md

 # visualisation-python

+Clean examples of visualisation code.
 Uses synthetic retail sales data as a running example.
 - 12 stores
 - 3970 products
 - 63 days (9 weeks)

+## packages used

+`pathlib`: object-oriented, clean syntax, built-in methods for handling file systems.
+`numpy`: particularly `.npz` compressed file for Numpy arrays.
+`matplotlib.pyplot`: used to visualise a graph layout.
+`seaborn`: built on top of matplotlib. brings a touch of elegance.

 ## data/